New dangers & familiar threats - how PSV will test Rangers

 They have also spent some big money during the summer transfer window, including breaking their own record transfer fee by signing Netherlands winger Noa Lang from Bruges for about 15m euros (£12.8m).

-Lang scored the winner in the Shield and also scored their first league goal of the season on the opening day.
+Lang scored the winner in the Shield and also netted their first league goal of the season on the opening day.
 He is an injury doubt for the first leg but has travelled to Glasgow.

 Jerdy Schouten, another Netherlands player, has arrived from Italy, where he teamed up with Scotland midfielder Lewis Ferguson in the Bologna engine room last season.